myeongsuseong/myeongsuseong.github.io/_pages/events_and_news.md

 -----
 * Eunyong Lee, a previous undergraduate student at the Lab, joined the Lab as a MRes student in Pattern Recognition and Intelligent Systems in September 2026.
 Welcome aboard Eunyong!

-* Dr. Seong joined the editorial board of Scientific Reports in Ausust 2026.
+* Dr. Seong joined the editorial board of Scientific Reports in August 2026.

 * Dr. Seong gave an invited talk about near-infrared spectroscopy for biomedical applications at Intelligent Robot OptoMechatronics Laboratory, Department of Robotics and Mechatronics Engineering, Daegu Gyeongbuk Institute of Science and Technology, Korea, on August 4, 2026.